bthealthcare/healthcare-subnet/README.md

 ### Running miner
 In this innovative healthcare subnet, miners play a crucial role in contributing to disease diagnosis by predicting from medical images.
 Through continuous training, miners strive to improve their models, with more accurate models earning substantial rewards.
 Miners have the flexibility to adapt and enhance the structure of their models, datasets, and other factors influencing model accuracy.
 This collaborative effort aims to advance disease prediction and underscores the vital role miners play in shaping the future of medical diagnostics.

-#### Setting Up Your Hugging Face Account
-Please start by visiting the Hugging Face website at https://huggingface.co/ and take a moment to set up your account.
-After your account is successfully created, the next step involves obtaining your account's access_token, which is essential for further actions.
-Detailed instructions on how to secure your access_token can be found here: https://huggingface.co/docs/hub/security-tokens.

-Once you have your access_token, please proceed by locating the .env.example file.
-After finding it, kindly rename the file to .env.
-The final step is to copy your access_token into this newly renamed .env file.

 #### Download the dataset for model training
 ```bash